HomerReid/scuff-em/doc/docs/index.md

 * [<span class=SC>scuff-static:</span> Pure electrostatics in <span class=SC>scuff-em</span>](tex/scuff-static.pdf) -- a technical memo describing the implementation of the [<span class=SC>scuff-static</span>](applications/scuff-static) code for electrostatics
 * [Electromagnetism in the vector-spherical-wave (VSW) basis](tex/scuffSpherical.pdf) -- a technical memo collecting results of various classical electromagnetism calculations in the vector-spherical-wave basis
 * [RF device modeling in <span class=SC>scuff-em</span>](tex/scuff-rf.pdf) -- a technical memo describing the implementation of RF device modeling in the integral-equation framework of <span class=SC>scuff-em</span>
+* [Implicit handling of multilayered material substrates in full-wave <span class=SC>scuff-em</span> calculations](tex/FullWaveSubstrate.pdf) -- a technical memo describing the implementation of implicit support for layered dielectric substrates and ground planes

 {!Links.md!}